Cat repeller: Ultrasonic devices

 Scatter guns are another form of ultrasonic device.
 These laser-aiming devices can be targeted at cats and activated by a trigger.
 They will send out an ultrasonic noise directed where aimed.

 Professor Timothy Leighton from the Institute of Sound and Vibration Research, has expressed concern about the recent growth in commercial products which exploit the discomforting effects of in-air ultrasound.
 Leighton claims that commercial products are often advertised with cited levels which cannot be critically accepted due to lack of accepted measurement standards for ultrasound in air, and little understanding of the mechanism by which they may represent a hazard.

+A broader synthesis of research on airborne ultrasound, compiled by Sonic Barrier covering over twenty animal species, reported substantial interspecific variation in sensitivity to ultrasonic frequencies.
+Within this comparative dataset, cats were identified as the most responsive species, showing more pronounced behavioural reactions than other mammals and birds surveyed.
+The synthesis also referenced findings from Nelson, Evans and Bradbury (2005), which documented significant reductions in cat visitation rates following exposure to ultrasonic deterrents under controlled field conditions.
+Across the reviewed material, individual variability was noted: while some cats responded immediately to ultrasonic emissions, others—particularly territorial individuals—required repeated exposure before consistent avoidance behaviour emerged.
+Overall, deterrent effects were found to increase gradually over time, suggesting that associative learning contributes to longer-term behavioural change.

 Electric fences

 Commercially produced electric fences are available, specifically marketed to keep cats out of or within a defined area.
 These systems work on voltages low enough to deter but not cause harm to cats.
 Typically they require a physical fence too high for a cat to jump over, with an electrified wire strung along the top.

 Care must be taken with the strength of electric current used.